Defining Acid Rain - What It Is And Its Impact On The Environment

 Acid rain has a severe effect on vegetation, especially tree life, in regions that experience high levels of acid deposition.

-Although plant life and crops can also be affected, it is easier to control acidity in agricultural fields by adding fertilizer to replenish nutrients and also use limestone to counter the acidity in the soil.
+Although plant life and crops can also be affected, it is easier to control acidity in agricultural fields by adding fertilizer to replenish nutrients and using limestone to counter the acidity in the soil.

 Trees are affected by the acid content in rainwater in different ways:

-• Acid rain can also infiltrate the soil around and below a tree, destroying the minerals and nutrients needed for growth.
+- Acid rain can also infiltrate the soil around and below a tree, depleting the minerals and nutrients needed for growth.

-The damage can be so severe that acid rain can result in the large-scale dying of trees within a specific region.
+The damage can be so severe that acid rain can result in large-scale tree death within a specific region.
 The Black Triangle on the German border is a region where the forests in the Jizera Mountains experienced widespread tree death due to heavy industrial activity.

 3) Damage To Structures